Dan609/biocell/README.md

 Files DF2.csv, FetMSC.csv, MSCWJ-1.csv, and ADH-MSC.csv contain data with averaged bTau values (m = 20 for each passage) for each cell line separately.

 In the Computation.R file there is a script in R language for intrapolation and extrapolation of missing values, as well as for calculating the correlation coefficients of Pearson, Spearman, and Kendall.

+The RhoA-Nuc_coloc.pzfx file contains the data necessary for drawing graphs in the Graph Pad Prism program.